Paul DeJong Preview, Player Props: Giants vs. Braves

 Paul DeJong At The Plate

-- DeJong has had an RBI in 22 games this year (23.2%), including nine multi-RBI outings (9.5%).
-He has also driven home three or more of his team's runs in three contests.
+- DeJong has picked up an RBI in 22.9% of his games this year, with two or more RBI in 9.4% of his games.
+He has also produced three or more runs in three contests.

-- In 33.7% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (6.3%).
+- He has scored in 33.3% of his games this year, with more than one run scored in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.